Parithimaal/Health-Insurance-EDA/README.md

 ## Dataset

-The dataset was obtained from the official website of [Insurance Regulatory and Development Authority](https://irdai.gov.in/handbook-of-indian-insurance).
+The dataset was obtained from the official website of [Insurance Regulatory and Development Authority of India](https://irdai.gov.in/handbook-of-indian-insurance).

 ## Summary of Findings